rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 #### `HOOK_TARGETOBJECT (hs_targetobject.int)`

-Runs when the targeting cursor hovers over an object, or when the player tries to attack the target object.<br>
+Runs when the targeting cursor hovers over an object, or when the player tries to attack the target object.\
 You can override the target object or prevent the player from attacking the chosen target.

 ```